-The expression in (3) is the household-specific budget constraint whereas (4) and (5) are the household-specific borrowing constraint and no Ponzi condition.7
+The expression in (3) is the household-specific budget constraint whereas (4) and (5) are the household-specific borrowing constraint and no Ponzi condition.

-Due to unmodelled credit market imperfections, the economy is populated by two types of households, constrained and unconstrained, which are of measure λ and $1-\lambda$, respectively.
+Due to unmodelled credit market imperfections, the economy is populated by two types of households, constrained and unconstrained, which are of measure λ and 1- λ , respectively.
 The unconstrained households are offered an interest rate r_t^L at which they can either lend or (safely) borrow.
-The second type of households face a binding borrowing constraint (4) and they are charged an interest rate $r_t^B > r_t^L$, which reflects the fact that they are viewed as 'riskier' by the lenders.8 for the unconstrained households, and:
+The second type of household faces a binding borrowing constraint related to their stock of housing wealth, (4), and they are charged an interest rate $r_t^B > r_t^L$, which reflects the fact that they are viewed as 'riskier' by the lenders.7